mtlynch/spaceduck/_pages/about.md

 Michael Lynch is a blogger, developer, and cryptocurrency enthusiast.
 He began contributing to Sia in 2015 and remains one of its top [third-party contributors](https://github.com/NebulousLabs/Sia/graphs/contributors).
 He is also one of the least relevant third-party [contributors to Storj](https://github.com/StorjOld/dataserv-client/graphs/contributors).

 Before creating Space Duck in 2018, Michael [wrote frequently about Sia](https://mtlynch.io/tags/#sia) on his personal blog.

+## Disclosure

+Michael Lynch holds no investments in any cryptocurrencies, though he generally keeps a few hundred US dollars' worth of Siacoin on hand for experiments related to this blog.
+In the interest of preserving the site's honesty and integrity, Michael does not accept payment for any Space Duck content.